-- 125. The School Board failed to develop authentically inclusive policies aimed at handling conflict in constructive ways by preparing for a wide variety of beliefs held by people of diverse creed backgrounds.
-The School Board's myopic policies intended to prevent bullying facilitated bullying of the Applicant by casting him as the "other", rather than dealing with creed diversity in a productive manner by removing barriers and implementing broad anti-harassment and anti-discrimination policies; training in creed diversity; and genuine accommodation policies and procedures. - 126.
-The School Board's lack of preparedness to accommodate a situation exactly like this is particularly egregious, given that the school is Catholic and would be expected to attract at least some Bible-following students. - 127.
+- 141. The School Board failed to develop authentically inclusive policies aimed at handling conflict in constructive ways by preparing for a wide variety of beliefs held by people of diverse creed backgrounds.
+The School Board's myopic policies intended to prevent bullying facilitated bullying of the Appellant by casting him as the "other", rather than dealing with creed diversity in a productive manner by removing barriers and implementing broad anti-harassment and anti-discrimination policies; training in creed diversity; and genuine accommodation policies and procedures. - 142.
+The School Board's lack of preparedness to accommodate a situation exactly like this is particularly egregious, given that the school is Catholic and would be expected to attract at least some Bible-following students. - 143.
 That a Catholic school board purporting to base its system of beliefs on the Bible has failed to anticipate and build-in accommodation for a person who believes what the Bible plainly states compounds the error.
-By failing to inclusively design its policies to accommodate the Biblical tenets it purports to uphold, the School Board has tacitly condoned the creed harassment levelled by the Applicant's teachers, who publicly harassed and humiliated him.
-By refusing even at last correspondence to rectify the discrimination being experienced by the Applicant, the School Board reveals itself as a bad faith actor.
+By failing to inclusively design its policies to accommodate the Biblical tenets it purports to uphold, the School Board has tacitly condoned the creed harassment levelled by the Appellant's teachers, who publicly harassed and humiliated him.
+By refusing even at last correspondence to rectify the discrimination being experienced by the Appellant, the School Board reveals itself as a bad faith actor.

-- 128. In a culture rife with sexual and gender exploration, a young man of sixteen whose religious beliefs compel sexual purity is no less than a religious minority.
+- 144. In a culture rife with sexual and gender exploration, a young man of sixteen whose religious beliefs compel sexual purity is no less than a religious minority.
 As one might expect, such beliefs are accompanied by a rigid religious conception of what constitutes appropriate human sexuality.
 These beliefs are neither "hateful" nor "harmful" to anyone.
-Tolerating the Applicant's expression of his religious beliefs by declining to discriminate against the Applicant for such expression will not result in anyone being prevented from doing or believing whatever they wish regarding their own gender and sexuality.
-For example, declining to penalize the Applicant for expressing his opposition to the School Board's washroom policy in no way requires or involves changing the washroom policy to what the Applicant believes it ought to be. - 129.
-The law does not sanction reliance on some abstract notion of imagined or potential "harm" as a means to justify discrimination against religious students: "[T]he existence of concerns relating to safety must be unequivocally established for the infringement of a constitutional right to be justified".47 Even the Commission contemplates something a world apart from a student expressing his Bible-based religious beliefs, using as its example of an intolerable "creed" a "white supremacist school club".48 - 130.
-It is the height of discrimination to compel the Applicant, in opposition to his religious beliefs, to pretend to believe something he does not believe on pain of exclusion.
-The Commission's own policy is clear the School Board is required to accommodate the Applicant in a way that integrates rather than segregates.
-An appropriate accommodation for the Applicant is one that allows for his meaningful (i.e. in-person) participation in his classes and school life.
-Rather than designing its policies to include and tolerate everyone, as distinct from demanding a monolith of belief, the School Board has determined to simply exclude a religious minority student like the Applicant under the guise of some undisclosed and unqualified "harm".
-This is unlawful discrimination.
+Tolerating the Appellant's expression of his religious beliefs by declining to discriminate against the Appellant for such expression will not result in anyone being prevented from doing or believing whatever they wish regarding their own gender and sexuality.
+For example, declining to penalize the Appellant for expressing his opposition to the School Board's washroom policy in no way requires or involves changing the washroom policy to what the Appellant believes it ought to be. - 145.
+The law does not sanction reliance on some abstract notion of imagined or potential "harm" as a means to justify discrimination against religious students: "[T]he existence of concerns relating to safety must be unequivocally established for the infringement of a constitutional right to be justified".
+Even the Commission contemplates something a world apart from a student expressing his Bible-based religious beliefs, using as its example of an intolerable "creed" a "white supremacist school club". - 146.
+It is the height of discrimination to compel the Appellant, in opposition to his religious beliefs, to pretend to believe something he does not believe on pain of exclusion.
+The Commission's policy is clear the School Board is required to accommodate the Appellant in a way that integrates rather than segregates.
+An appropriate accommodation for the Appellant is one that allows for his meaningful (i.e. in-person) participation in his classes and school life.
+Rather than designing its policies to include and tolerate everyone, as distinct from demanding a monolith of belief, the School Board has determined to simply exclude a religious minority student like the Appellant under the guise of some undisclosed and unqualified "harm".
+This is unlawful discrimination. - 147.
+There is no evidence that the Appellant harmed anyone or will harm anyone in the future.